-career, &#8220;I have none likeminded who will naturally care for your state.
-For all seek their own, not the things which are Jesus Christ&#8217;s.&#8221;
+career, "I have none likeminded who will naturally care for your state.
+For all seek their own, not the things which are Jesus Christ's".

-Such was the result of apostolic labour; and the history of the book of Revelation, the testimonies of Peter and Jude, as well as the warnings of John and Paul, also shew that this would be the result of Christianity, according to the solemn sentence of the apostle, &#8220;Behold therefore the goodness and severity of God: on them which fell, severity; on thee goodness, if thou continue in his goodness; otherwise thou also shalt be cut off.&#8221; But we may trace the immediateness of this failure more actually and definitely in circumstances to which the attention of the church seems little directed.
-When the Lord was parting from the disciples, He gives them the commandment, &#8220;Go ye and disciple all nations.&#8221; Where is the fulfilment of this by the apostles whom He had chosen?
+Such was the result of apostolic labour; and the history of the book of Revelation, the testimonies of Peter and Jude, as well as the warnings of John and Paul, also shew that this would be the result of Christianity, according to the solemn sentence of the apostle, "Behold therefore the goodness and severity of God: on them which fell, severity; on thee goodness, if thou continue in his goodness; otherwise thou also shalt be cut off".
+But we may trace the immediateness of this failure more actually and definitely in circumstances to which the attention of the church seems little directed.
+When the Lord was parting from the disciples, He gives them the commandment, "Go ye and disciple all nations".
+Where is the fulfilment of this by the apostles whom He had chosen?
 This was their special commission from Him, as risen and having all power in heaven and earth.
 The principle and value of the dispensation could not be altered.
 But where is the fulfilment by the twelve apostles?
 Scripture affords it not.
 There is no account of the twelve in Scripture going into all the world and preaching the gospel to every creature: nothing which Scripture recognises as the accomplishment of this command.
 This in itself would be sufficient to show that the command on which the dispensation hung was, in the revealed testimony of God, unfulfilled by those to whom it was committed.

-But I further find (contrary to the word, &#8220;when they persecute you in one city, flee ye to the next&#8221;) that on the persecution which arose about the matter of Stephen, they were all scattered abroad *except the apostles.* But the testimony is not merely negative, for I find, in extraordinary grace, a new arrangement entirely made&#8212;an apostle *of the Gentiles* raised up, entirely distinct: &#8220;one born out of due time&#8221;; &#8220;not of man, nor by man&#8221;; who was neither apostle with them, nor from them, but asserts, as he proved, his own independent qualifications.
+But I further find (contrary to the word, "when they persecute you in one city, flee ye to the next") that on the persecution which arose about the matter of Stephen, they were all scattered abroad *except the apostles*.
+But the testimony is not merely negative, for I find, in extraordinary grace, a new arrangement entirely made -- an apostle *of the Gentiles* raised up, entirely distinct: "one born out of due time"; "not of man, nor by man"; who was neither apostle with them, nor from them, but asserts, as he proved, his own independent qualifications.
 And the Acts of the Apostles, as to ministry, are the acts of Peter, as one in whom God was mighty to the circumcision, and it was agreed that he should go to the circumcision, and Paul and Barnabas to the Gentiles; and so the acts of Paul, as one in whom the same God was mighty towards the uncircumcision.
 That is, we find an

 {129}